barrettinfotech/trumpet-rep-sheets/lesson-notes/icedtear.md

 ## Lesson Notes

+## week 6

+Bryce--coming along really well.
+Try to focus on tone, embouchure stability and reading.
+Get together with others in studio to read duets.

 ## week 5
 Good work towards developing a more stable and horizontal approach to lyrical playing.
 We tried 2 melodies out of the 1st book by Tabakov.
 The "method" we used was to play on trumpet first, then on mouthpiece, then back on trumpet.